 Check out our recent article on alarm systems to figure out the most vulnerable parts of your home and how to protect them.

 False alarms are another issue many homeowners face.
-These annoyances are often caused from an alarm system not being installed correctly.
+These annoyances are often caused by an alarm system not being installed correctly.
 They can also be triggered by a sound from an open window or outside critters running too close to the sensors.

 False alarms can become very frustrating for homeowners.
 It causes unneeded distress and can result in residents becoming less reactive should the alarm ring often.

-The best way to prevent them is by having systems properly installed and maintained in order to ensure they are functioning correctly.
+The best way to prevent them is by having systems properly installed and maintained to ensure they are functioning correctly.
 Many installation companies, like Hive, have methods to prevent false alarms as much as possible.
 This includes placing sensors at levels higher than animals but low enough to sense human movement.

 Ask your technician where the best location for your alarm panel is.
 This will guarantee a convenient way to disarm any false alerts.
 Most systems also feature an app, allowing you to conveniently disarm the alarm system from your phone.